 Is there any type of insurance that you would purchase only while interacting with an insurance broker (not digitally)?
 Percentage of respondents who answered “yes.”

 Though there are differences by age, Amy McNeece rejects such cut-and-dried, age-based linear thinking.
 She stresses that while data may skew toward younger consumers as being more digitally savvy, the delineation does not neatly line up in all cases.
 “I think in terms of digital orientation rather than age,” she says.

 Isabella Carvalho, Head of Digital, Asia Pacific, Chubb

-On the face of it, embedded digital insurance is like a fast, intuitive Amazon-type experience.
-As such, the embedded model may be the obvious choice for transient, one-off insurance — policies that do not require answering a lot of questions and are typically a yes-or-no choice.
+On the face of it, embedded digital insurance is like a fast, intuitive Amazon-style experience.
+As such, the embedded model may be the obvious choice for transient, one-off insurance—policies that do not require answering a lot of questions and are typically a yes-or-no choice.

 There is no question that some insurance products need to be better explained than others.
 Buying delay insurance for a one-time ride-share trip is very different from buying disability insurance.
-Israel Rayan, Senior Vice President, Consumer Distribution EMEA notes that even on Amazon, some consumers spend time educating themselves about various offerings by reading the reviews.
-And while some consumers are very comfortable transacting exclusively online, others may want to complement their online purchase with a chat with an insurance broker — via video or in person.
+Israel Rayan, Chubb’s Senior Vice President, Consumer Distribution EMEA, notes that even on Amazon, some consumers spend time educating themselves about various offerings by reading the reviews.
+And while some consumers are very comfortable transacting exclusively online, others may want to complement their online purchase with a chat with an insurance broker—via video or in person.